 Augustus succeeded Julius Caesar.
 Octavius, as he was previously known, was about 18 when Julius died.
 Julius was his maternal great-uncle who was assassinated in 44 B.C.
 Octavius’ mother was the daughter of Julia, the sister of Julius.
 He was a senator’s son, placing him in the upper class of patricians in Roman society.

 Julius himself launched Octavius’ career when the latter delivered the public funeral speech for his grandmother Julia when only 12.
 At 15 or 16, he was elevated to the exclusive College of Priests.
 At 17, he accompanied Julius in the triumph over his opponents defeated in Africa.

 The Vestal Virgins were priestesses of Vesta, the virgin goddess of the hearth, home, and family.
 They were entrusted with Julius’ will at their temple in the Roman Forum.
 While some alleged it was forged, the will named Octavius his adopted son and heir.

 While Augustus (Octavius, Octavian, Octavianus) would become the first Emperor of Rome (think: Star Wars Episode IV: A New Hope,) he would not have called himself that, instead he would have called himself “First Citizen of Rome,” and his rule, the Principate.

-It was because of Augustus’ decree that Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
-It was here that Mary’s firstborn child was born, according to Luke, and laid in a manger.
-Certainly, they had not called ahead, and there were a lot of travelers at the time, being the Christmas season and all.
-Not to mention the census.
+Because of Augustus’ decree, Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
+It was here that Mary’s firstborn child was born, according to St. Luke’s narrative, and laid in a manger.
+Indeed, they had not called ahead, and there were many travelers at the time, being the…